altmp/altv-docs/articles/troubleshooting/client.md

 3. Change the mouse setting to another.

 #### Something else hooked DirectX context.
 Try to shutdown programs that can do it...
 (Riva Tuner, Fraps, etc.)
-Close Programms like Riva Tuner, Fraps or Streamlabs OBS
+Close programs like Riva Tuner, Fraps or Streamlabs OBS

 #### Failed to fetch updates
 This is normally an error that occurs when your connection is interrupted while updating the alt:V client or an AntiVirus is blocking the download.
 Try disabling your AntiVirus, if that doesn't help try it again later.